LatinScribe/Custom-Server-API/README.md

 The API to sign in with a username and password to the system.

 Note:
-1. It might be helpful to copy and paste or save the returned token immediately (you will likely need this again later on)
+1. It might be helpful to copy and paste or save the returned token immediately (you will likely need this again later on).

 **URL** : `/signIn`